 Watch Seasonally Address Early

-Poured concrete and concrete block foundations in Cheverly's era were not built with modern waterproofing membranes.
-Moisture infiltration -- ranging from seasonal dampness to active water intrusion -- is the single most common issue in Cheverly basements and the one most buyers ask about.
+Cheverly foundations from this era weren't built with modern waterproofing.
+Wet basements -- from seasonal dampness to full water intrusion -- are the most common issue in Cheverly homes, and the first thing most buyers ask about.

-• Check grading -- soil should slope away from the foundation at least 6 inches over 10 feet
+• Check the grading -- the soil should slope away from your house at least 6 inches over 10 feet

-• Clean gutters every fall; clogged gutters dump water at the foundation wall
+• Clean your gutters every fall -- clogged gutters pour water right at your foundation

 • Extend downspouts at least 6 feet from the house -- underground extensions are even better

-• Window well flooding: add gravel and a cover if you don't have one
+• Window wells that fill with water: add gravel at the bottom and a cover if you don't have one

 What to do